 - Drag and drop the item from Finder into the window

 Adding a folder or volume tells VirusBarrier Scanner to trust all files contained in the selected item, including any subfolders it contains.

 If you have upgraded to VirusBarrier X9, it is recommended that you uninstall the VirusBarrier Scanner App.
 To do so, first 'Quit' the application if it is open.

 Now, from Finder, move the App from the Applications folder to the Trash.
 You can also right click (or Control+Click) on the App and choose 'Move to Trash'.

 Once password authentication is confirmed, open and empty the Trash.

-Contact Support is available from the About VirusBarrier Scanner window.
+A Contact Support option is available from the About VirusBarrier Scanner window.
 If you still have questions about using your VirusBarrier Scanner app and cannot find the answer in this User Manual, please check our Knowledge Base for answers to the most common questions: